- Ben Cole, Executive Editor

 Mismanagement of these frameworks will only increase risk to security and regulatory compliance.
 For example, the information included in identity and access management (IAM) tools and platforms must be secured correctly.
 If not, all of the companies' digital identities could be compromised.
 Another important element for IT pros to remember is to keep these tools updated, especially as IAM technology -- such as unified endpoint management and AI-driven authentication tactics -- continue to rapidly evolve.

 When identity management is done correctly, it can go a long way to securing the enterprise data.
 It's not easy, of course, and will require a delicate balance and communication between the company's IAM leader, its cybersecurity team and its IAM vendors.
 In this issue of Information Security magazine, we'll explore real-world examples of how companies are achieving this balance and incorporating identity management capabilities to improve cybersecurity processes.
+Enjoy the magazine and then take this quiz; pass it and you’ll receive CPE credit.

 - Aligning Enterprise Identity and Access Management with CIO Priorities –SearchSecurity.com